Stereotypes tend to be borne from lazy thinking, and evolve like Chinese whispers.

 What if you want to do better?
 What if platitudes and buzzwords aren’t enough to change your performance?
 How about understanding the underlying attitudes, beliefs and behaviours that truly characterise different generations, based on hard data?

-In this report we use real data, from 2,500 real people, to explore how the UK thinks, so you can better understand consumers, whatever their age.
+In our latest report, we use real data, from 2,500 real people, to explore how the UK thinks, so you can better understand consumers, whatever their age.

 We’ll look at all of the data through the prism of generations, so you can see where there are genuinely sharp lines – and where there are not – so you gain a genuine idea of how to engage with every generation.